Canadian Tire Centre station

-The station also has a park and ride facility served weekdays between the hours of 5:45 a.m. and 6:30 p.m.
+In the past, the station had a park and ride facility served weekdays between the hours of 5:45 a.m. and 6:30 p.m.
+The parking facilities were permanently closed in March of 2024 due to low usage.

 There is an on-ramp to eastbound Highway 417 for buses from the station.

 Service

-The following routes serve Canadian Tire Centre station as of October 6, 2019:
+The following routes serve Canadian Tire Centre station as of April 27, 2025: